daydreamt/MRF/README.md

-Random Markov Fields for text in pytorch hack
+Binary Random Markov Fields for text in Pytorch.
+Inference with belief propagation.
+This is an ugly hack.

 WIP

 ![Equations](static/our_potentials.png)